cedest/Accelerex-Eat-In/README.md

 ## Tech Stack

-Dillinger uses a number of open source projects to work properly:
+The solutions use a number of open source projects to work properly:

 - [C#] - the best mordern day programming language - no shades to JAVA!
 - [HTML5] - HTML enhanced for web apps!